 If you have earned at least 12 credit hours at another college or university, following graduation from high school, we consider you a transfer student.
-If enrolling with 24 or fewer credits, or no more than two full-time semesters completed, you may apply as an undecided major; to be considered you must complete an area of concentration form.
-All other applicants need to apply for an available major.
-If you apply Regular Decision, we encourage applying by January 15 (priority date) for the fall semester and before October 15 (priority date) for the spring.
-After these dates, all applicants are considered on a space-available basis.
+If enrolling with 24 or fewer credits, or no more than two full-time semesters completed, you may apply as an undecided major.
+All other applicants need to select a major when applying.

 While no exact formula for college acceptance exists, we can tell you that grades, test scores and essays are crucial in our decision — but we also look for more in our applicants.
 We search for students who are doers, makers, leaders and thinkers.